holo-q/babel/Docs/03-events-integration.md

 **Cleanup**: Subscribers should remove window from UI and release resources

 ### PaneFocused
-Emitted when a Claude window becomes the focused kitty window.
+Emitted when a Claude pane becomes the focused kitty window.

 **Guarantees**:
 - Window has focus NOW (as of last poll)